UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 ## Extracting quantiles

-Once the above has been done, submit the following job file to LOTUS:
+Once the above has been done, submit the following job file via SLURM:

 ```
 sbatch submit_quantile.sbatch